 - No children allowed

 Look no further!!
 We offer it all- beach and canal!!
-This home is really the best location on the island and accepts painless access to all the island's activities!
+This home is really the best location on the island and accepts simple access to all the island's activities!
 We are a canal-front home with a private dock, across the street from the beach, next to the tennis courts, across the street from olympic pool, adult pool, eateries and shopping!
 We are less than 100 yards from beach access 16 - which has sand regardless of the tide!
-(This is an exceptional additional considering some beachfront homes don't have any beach during high tide or have a humongous hike to actually get to the water!)
+(This is an amazing additional considering some beachfront homes don't have any beach during high tide or have a giant hike to actually get to the water!)
 Ideal home!
-Amenity cards aren't included but we can get them for an additional charge.
+Amenity cards aren't supplied but we can get them for an additional charge.

-ADVENTURE/ACTIVITIES: If you feel the need to venture further, you can go to two different outstanding golf courses, a marina, five different eateries, numerous pools, and a exercise center!
+ADVENTURE/ACTIVITIES: If you feel the need to venture further, you can go to two different phenomenal golf courses, a marina, five different eateries, numerous pools, and a exercise center!

 You can also discover the island on peaceful roads and broad bicycle trails.
 There is a lot of wildlife to be seen including alligators, pelicans, osprey, dolphins, crabs, and a lot of deer!
 There are also many great shells to be found on the beach.
 It is like your own little mini zoo!